eda-ricercatore/gulyas-scripts/notes/python.md

 		\cite[Chapters 7, pp. 145]{Hetland2005}.
 	- Note that in \cite[Chapter 7, pp. 145; Chapter 9, pp. ???]{Hetland2005},
 		properties are distinguished from attributes.
+	- An attribute is private to objects of a class
+		\cite[Chapters 7, pp. 145]{Hetland2005}.
 + Difference instances of a class has different sets of data, but have the same behavior that is determined by the class definition;
 	this behavior can be defined, extended, or altered